WVURAIL/dspira-lessons/_posts/2021-07-01-GNURadio_Installation.md

    3. Type and enter `sudo apt upgrade`

-   4. Type and enter `sudo apt install gnuradio`.
+   4. Type and enter

+      `sudo apt install gnuradio gr-osmosdr airspy python3-h5py python3-ephem git cmake liborc-0.4-dev -y`.

       You may need to respond 'Y' to a few prompts before installation is complete.